njbca/OptiPlant/docs/src/usage.md

 For example, in the image, *Is\_nonflex* scenario uses the *Islanded* scenario as reference scenario, meaning that that the *electricity from the grid - used (1 or 0)* parameters will be set at 0 instead of 1 PLUS the *NH3 plant - Load min* will be set at 1 instead of 0.4 in the original *Data\_base\_case* sheet.

 !!! note
-    "Chains" of references does not work, meaning that *Is\_nonflex* can not be used as a reference scenario (because it's already using a the *Islanded* reference scenario).
+    "Chains" of references do not work, meaning that *Is\_nonflex* can not be used as a reference scenario (because it's already using a the *Islanded* reference scenario).

 ### Scenarios to run